Jailbreak Guide

 Introduction

-(I totally dunked on "security layers", but to be fair there ARE other systems involved in censorship - AI-powered external moderation is common, and often not LLM-based at all.
-But generally, "jaibreaking" specifically refers to direct interation with the target model, and I think it's best to be clear and consistent with our terminology.
-I don't even like the t erm "jailbreaking" but it's here to stay, so let's use it right, and for this section, I'm not talking how the model itself is trained, not external.)
+(I totally blasted so-called "security layers", but to be fair there ARE other systems involved in censorship - AI-powered external moderation is common, and often not LLM-based at all.
+But generally these are external - messages are often completely blocked from reaching the model, or the response is blocked.
+This is not the same as refusal, and generally, "jaibreaking" specifically refers to direct interation with the target model and getting it to not refuse.
+I think it's best to be clear and consistent with our terminology.
+I don't even like the term "jailbreaking" but it's here to stay, so let's use it right, and for this section, I'm talking how the model itself is trained, not external.)

 There are so many ways to overcome this safety training.

 "Slow burn" is the easiest one to wrap your head around.
-Start soft, escalate slowly, keep going until you're way off the deep end.
-Every LLM is affected by context, and the more you fill it with something, the more accepting it becomes.
+Start by approaching a topic innocently/softly, escalate slowly, keep going until you're way off the deep end.
+Every LLM is affected by context, and the more you fill the context with something, the more accepting it becomes of that something.
 This (like most things I'm saying) is a simplification, but a useful one.

 Euphemisms and misspellings are useful too for obvious reasons.
-Remember, these are trained by example - anything you can think of to distance your prompt from an example is worth trying.
+Remember, these are trained by example - anything you can think of to distance your prompt from an obvious safey training example is probably worth trying.

-Finally (for now), try not to argue with these things.
-The ARE ways to make this work as a technique, but usually you just make things worse.
-You have an edit button, use it!
+Finally (for now), one last tip: try not to argue with these things.
+The ARE ways to make arguing work as a technique, but usually you just make things worse.
+If it refuses, you have an edit button, use it!
 It's like traveling back in time to before it refused.
+If the platform you're on lets you edit respones, even better.

 Moderation